View all categories

 Who knew?
 The benefits of orgasm are far reaching and extend well beyond just feeling good.
+From stress relief to improved sleep, and even enhanced intimacy, the positive impact of orgasms extends far beyond the bedroom.
 Let’s dive a little deeper into the science and physiology behind these benefits.

 Dopamine is a potent neurotransmitter produced in the brain.
 Orgasm is associated with a rush of dopamine, the ultimate pleasure and reward chemical in our brains.